-Furthermore, it turns out that the Italian Mafia-run construction outfit that Donald hired to build Trump Tower, was also found to have relied heavily on the labor of undocumented immigrants.(78)
+Furthermore, it turns out that the Italian Mafia-run construction outfit that Donald hired to build Trump Tower, was also found to have relied heavily on the labor of undocumented immigrants.(80)

 Over 200 Polish men built Donald’s new building.
 They were paid $4-5 an hour for their 12-hour shifts.
 Many worked without safety gear such as construction helmets.
-Many of these men slept on the construction site.
-These are all massive violations of worker rights and safety standards as established by legitimate construction unions.
-The Polish workers ended up filing a class-action lawsuit against Donald over the matter.(78)
+Overnight, many of these men slept on the construction site itself.
+These are all massive violations of worker rights and safety standards.
+The Polish workers ended up filing a class-action lawsuit against Donald over the matter.(80)

 Let’s step back a moment to hone in on another aspect of Donald’s approach to life that we just glossed over.
 As we just learned, Donald was guilty of having paid the Italian Mafia to round up some of the most vulnerable people in America: undocumented immigrants.
 Poor people in America who don’t speak English proficiently, and who often live in constant fear of law enforcement due to their immigration status, are extremely easy to take advantage of.